etiennebr/rstdocs/Applications/Image Filtering/MeanShiftSmoothing.rst

 +-------------+--------------------------+----------------------------------+

 - **Input Image:** The input image.

 - **Filtered output:** The filtered output image.

 - **Spatial image:**  The spatial image output.
 Spatial image output is a displacement map (pixel position after convergence).

 - **Spatial radius:** Spatial radius of the neighborhood.

 - **Range radius:** Range radius defining the radius (expressed in radiometry unit) in the multi-spectral space.

 - **Mode convergence threshold:** Algorithm iterative scheme will stop if mean-shift vector is below this threshold or if iteration number reached maximum number of iterations.

 - **Maximum number of iterations:** Algorithm iterative scheme will stop if convergence hasn't been reached after the maximum number of iterations.

-- **Range radius coefficient:** This coefficient makes dependent the ranger of the colorimetry of the filtered pixel : y = rangeramp*x+ranger.
+- **Range radius coefficient:** This coefficient makes dependent the ranger of the colorimetry of the filtered pixel : y = rangeramp\*x+ranger.

 - **Mode search.:** If activated pixel iterative convergence is stopped if the path .
-Be careful, with this option, the result will slightly depend on thread number
+Be careful, with this option, the result will slightly depend on thread number.

-- **Load otb application from xml file:** Load otb application from xml file
+- **Load otb application from xml file:** Load otb application from xml file.

-- **Save otb application to xml file:** Save otb application to xml file
+- **Save otb application to xml file:** Save otb application to xml file.

 Example